-View UPDATED Buncombe County Community Resources Here (or dial 2-1-1 anytime)
+View UPDATED Buncombe County Community Resources Here (or dial 2-1-1 anytime - 24/7)

 There is no denying that the COVID-19 pandemic represents an unprecedented challenge—for our community and for people everywhere—in ways that we are only now beginning to understand.

-While federal, state, and local health officials agree that social distancing is key to fighting the spread of this virus, we also know that closing schools and curtailing public services will put a strain on many in our community, especially those living at or below the poverty line.
+Federal, state, and local health officials agree that wearing a mask and social distancing are key to fighting the spread of this virus.
+We also know that closing schools and curtailing public services put a strain on many in our community, especially those living at or below the poverty line.

 There are many in our community who are working hard to ensure that all our neighbors are cared for.
 United Way of Asheville and Buncombe County is committed to being there at every stage of this crisis as it unfolds.

 As a valued member of our community, we want you to know what we've been tackling since the crisis began, how you can find help, and how you can support others.

 Our Response Strategies